Scientific-Computing-Lab/StoringStorage/NVRAM_Persistent_Memory_FSs/README.md

 **The SPlitFS file system software is available [here](https://github.com/utsaslab/SplitFS).
 Instructions how to install and mount SplitFS over NVM devices are included.**

-In this section of the work we evaluate some PMFSs (ext4, SplitFS, Nova) using the BTIO benchmark.
+In this section of the work we evaluate some PMFSs (ext4, SplitFS, Nova) using the BTIO benchmark, focusing on the MPI-IO method.
 We compare these results with conducting I/O operations to SATA-SSD device (throuth the xfs file system).

+The reuslts of BTIO on our experimental system are given in *btio_pmfs_results.xlsx*.